rharbird/ucl-microbit-robotics-readthedocs/docs/source/caterpillar_robot.rst

 Aims
 ----
 We’re going to build a crawling robot that’s inspired by a snake or a caterpillar but how does a crawling animal move?
-Click on the pictures below to view some video clips:
+Click on the pictures below to view the video clips:

 |SnakeImageLink|_